nordic-institute/X-Road/doc/UseCases/uc-ss_x-road_use_case_model_for_security_server_management_1.4_Y-883-4.md

 - 10a.
 SS administrator tried to import a certificate that is not issued by an approved certification service.
     - 10a.1.
 System displays the error message “Failed to import certificate: Certificate is not issued by approved certification service provider.”.
     - 10a.2.
-System logs the event “Import certificate from file failed” tothe audit log.
+System logs the event “Import certificate from file failed” to the audit log.
     - 10a.3.
 SS administrator selects to reselect the file.
 Use case continuesfrom step 3.
         - 10a.3a.
 SS administrator selects to terminate the use case.